DanarCahyadi12/nestjs-authentication/README.md

-## NestJS authentication with passport-jwt
+## NestJS authentication with passport-jwt and prisma

 ## Description
 <p>